ECMWFCode4Earth/wildfire-forecasting/README.md

 The project intends to reproduce the Fire Forecasting capabilities of GEFF using Deep Learning and develop further improvements in accuracy, geography and time scale through inclusion of additional variables or optimisation of model architecture & hyperparameters.
 Finally, a preliminary fire spread prediction tool is proposed to allow monitoring activities.

 ## TL; DR

 This codebase (and this README) is a work-in-progress.
 We are constantly refactoring and introducing breaking changes.
-Here's a quick few steps to get going:
+Here's a quick few steps that *just work* to get going:

 * Clone the repo and create a conda environment using `minimal_environment.yml` on Ubuntu 18.04 and 20.04 only.
 * Check the EDA notebooks titled [`EDA_XXX_mini_sample.ipynb`](data/EDA).
 We recommend `jupyterlab`.